ices-tools-dev/VISA_tool/hke.md

 ***
 # Quality of the assessment
 <br>
-The uncertainty in the assessment is relatively high, with large changes in biomass estimates in consecutive years.
-The model confidence intervals are an underestimate of uncertainty because they are narrower than interannual changes in estimates in consecutive years.
+The model confidence intervals underestimate uncertainty as they are narrower than interannual changes in estimates between consecutive assessments.

-There is a lack of tuning data for the earlier years of the assessment, for some areas outside of subareas 7 and 8, and for the larger individuals in the population.
-Given the expansion of the stock into northern areas (ICES, 2017b), there is a potential that not all catches are reported for this stock.
-Biological sampling from these areas is also limited.
-The data compilation of this stock is very complicated because it is exploited by several countries and the assessment model configuration is complex.
-In turn, the assessment model is very sensitive to the data and the settings used.
-Hence, it is extremely important for the quality of the assessment to have the complete data for all the countries on time and in the right format.
+The historical FR-EVHOE-WIBTS-Q4 survey was revised and produced some minor changes in the perception of the stock.
+The FR-EVHOE-WIBTS-Q4 index value for 2017 was not available.
+However, the IE-IGFS-WIBTS-Q4 survey and the discards also provide information on recruitment.
+Both indices are consistent in the historical period, hence the recruitment estimate from last year is considered reliable.

+Not all discards are included in the analytical assessment, but they are included in the final advice catch estimates.
+They represent approximately 2%–5% of the total stock catches.
+Discards have decreased substantially this year.

+Given the expansion of the stock into northern areas (ICES, 2017a), biological sampling and discard quantification may be limited.

+Owing to a lack of French market sampling of length in Q1 and Q2 of 2017 (biological and onboard sampling was unaffected), for some sampling strata length data were supplemented using data from previous years, which is considered to have limited impact (ICES, 2018).

+There has been a tendency for the assessment to underestimate SSB and overestimate F in past years.
+However, estimates of SSB in the current assessment are close to those estimated in 2017.

 <br>

 <img src="images/hkequalplot.png" width="871" />